ePages-de/epages-devportal/_posts/2019/2019-12-03-how-to-filter-unwanted-logs-from-heroku-papertrail.md

 ### The solution

-In order to prevent Heroku outer filtering unwanted parameters you can do the following:
+In order to prevent Heroku router from filtering unwanted parameters, you can do the following:

-1. On Papertrail go to **Settings > Filter logs > Add Log Filter**
+1. In Papertrail go to **Settings > Filter logs > Add Log Filter**.
 2. Select `Regex` filter type and fill out the filter with the following code: `heroku\/router:.*(signature|return_url|api_url|access_token_url|code)`
 3. Activate the filter

 {% image_custom image="/assets/img/pages/blog/images/how-to-filter-unwanted-logs-from-heroku-papertrail-1.png" width="80" lightbox %}

-And Boiala!
+Et voilà!
 With this configuration, logs from `heroku/router` that contain your secret parameters will be ignored and never saved.